 CIA reportedly used private firm against al-Qaeda without knowledge of US congress.

-As Holder’s decision to launch an investigation followed a recommendation by the US justice department to consider re-opening several cases of prisoner abuse alleged to have been carried out by CIA employees or contractors in Iraq and Afghanistan.
+That followed a recommendation by the US justice department to consider re-opening several cases of prisoner abuse alleged to have been carried out by CIA employees in Iraq and Afghanistan.

-But Jayne Huckerby, research director at the Centre for Human Rights and Global Justice at New York University, said that Holder had not made the scope of the investigation wide enough.
+But Jayne Huckerby, research director at the Centre for Human Rights and Global Justice at New York University, said that Holder has not made the scope of the investigation wide enough.

 “The attorney-general has indicated that it will be a preliminary review into whether federal law was violated in respect of specific interrogations of particular detainees overseas,” she told Al Jazeera.